IBM/svn-connector-for-storediq/README.md

 ## Methodology

+All operations that are run by IBM StoredIQ application on data objects are categorized as the following APIs:

+* Connection management
+* Data object traversal management
+* Attribute management
+* Content access management

+To develop a connector, need to implement these APIs.
 The main approach used in developing connector is to find a way to download all the content of desired data source into the IBM  StoredIQ data server.
 Once all the files are downloaded, an user can harvest (index) to see all the content of data source in StoredIQ suite and information set(infoset) gets created.
 This infoset can be used to provide insight into an organization’s unstructured content at a given point in time.

 ## Pre-requisites